OpenModelica/OpenModelica/usersguide-sphinx/source/introduction.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 When running OMC in interactive mode (for instance using OMShell) one
-can make use of some of the compiler debug trace flags defined in
+can make load classes and execute commands.
-section 2.1.2 in the System Documentation.
-Here we give a few example
+Here we give a few example sessions.
-sessions.

 Example Session 1
 ^^^^^^^^^^^^^^^^^